Pt-induced nanowires on Ge(001): a DFT study: Theoretical method

 \section{Theoretical method}

-Density functional theory (DFT) calculations are carried out using the projector augmented wave (PAW) method \cite{Bloechl:prb94,Kresse:prb99} and the CA local density approximation (LDA) functional, as implemented in the VASP program. \cite{Kresse:prb93,Kresse:prb96} A plane wave basis set with kinetic energy cutoff of $345$ eV is applied.
-Extensive convergence tests showed no advantage in time/accuracy for the H-passivated Ge slab over the symmetric Ge slab.
-Based on symmetry advantages the latter one is used.
+Density functional theory (DFT) calculations are carried out using the projector augmented waves (PAW) method and the Ceperley-Alder local density approximation (LDA) functional, as implemented in the VASP program.\cite{Blochl:prb94,Kresse:prb99,Kresse:prb93,Kresse:prb96} A plane wave basis set with kinetic energy cutoff of $345$ eV is applied.
 The surface is modeled by periodically repeated slabs of $12$ layers of Ge atoms.
 The slabs are mirrored in the $z$-direction with reconstructions on both surfaces, in which specific Ge atoms are replaced by Pt atoms.
 A vacuum region of $\sim15.5$ \AA\ is used to separate the slabs along the $z$-axis.
-The Brillouin zone of the $(2\times4)\mathrm{R45^o}$ surface unit cell is sampled using a $8\times4\times1$ Monkhorst-Pack special $k$-point mesh. \cite{Monkhorst:prb76} To optimize the geometry of the slabs we use the conjugate gradient method in zero-temperature calculations and keep the positions of the Ge atoms in the center two layers fixed as to represent the bulk of the system.\\ Pseudo-STM images are calculated using the Tersoff-Hamann method, which states that the tunneling current in an STM experiment is proportional to the local density of states (LDOS).\cite{Tersoff:prb85} It was implemented in its most basic formulation, approximating the STM tip by an infinitely small point source.
-The theoretical LDOS is calculated as $\overline{\rho}(\mathbf{r},\varepsilon) \propto \int_{\varepsilon}^{\varepsilon_{\mathrm{F}}} \rho(\mathbf{r},\varepsilon^{\prime})\mathrm{d}\varepsilon^{\prime}$, with $\varepsilon_{\mathrm{F}}$ the Fermi energy.
-An STM in constant current mode follows a surface of constant current, which translates into a surface of constant theoretical LDOS $\overline{\rho}(x,y,z,\varepsilon)=\mathrm{C}$, with C a real constant.
+Extensive convergence tests showed no advantage in time/accuracy for an asymmetric Ge slab with one H-passivated surface over the symmetric Ge slab.
+Based on the advantages of the higher symmetry of the symmetric slab, such as for example the presence of only a single type of surface, we choose to use the later.
+The Brillouin zone (BZ) of the $(2\times4)$ surface unit cell is sampled using a $8\times4$ Monkhorst-Pack special $k$-point mesh.\cite{Monkhorst:prb76} To optimize the geometry of the slabs we use the conjugate gradient method and keep the positions of the Ge atoms in the center two layers fixed as to represent bulk Ge.\\ Pseudo-STM images are calculated using the Tersoff-Hamann method, which states that the tunneling current in an STM experiment is proportional to the local density of states (LDOS) integrated from the Fermi level to the bias.\cite{Tersoff:prb85} It was implemented in its most basic formulation, approximating the STM tip by an infinitely small point source.
+The integrated LDOS is calculated as $\overline{\rho}(\mathbf{r},\varepsilon) \propto \int_{\varepsilon}^{\varepsilon_{\mathrm{F}}} \rho(\mathbf{r},\varepsilon^{\prime})\mathrm{d}\varepsilon^{\prime}$, with $\varepsilon_{\mathrm{F}}$ the Fermi energy.
+An STM in constant current mode follows a surface of constant current, which translates into a surface of constant integrated LDOS $\overline{\rho}(x,y,z,\varepsilon)=\mathrm{C}$, with C a real constant.
 For each C, this construction returns a height $z$ as a function of the position $(x,y)$.
 This heightmap is then mapped linearly onto a gray scale.
 We choose C such that the isosurface has a height $z$ between $2$ and $4$ \AA\ above the highest atom of the surface.